canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

 directory to the original directory: No such file or directory` then most likely you are developing the snap in a directory other than your home directory.
 An example of a directory that would generate this error, is the `/tmp/` directory.
-Fixing it is possible by uninstalling the snap with `snap remove hello` and starting over.
+Fixing it is possible by uninstalling the snap with `sudo snap remove hello` and starting over.

 ## A snap is made of parts
 Duration: 3:00